Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     .. note::

-        These contracts are not meant for production, they are used to illustrate how to use the standard library and the tooling Concordium provides.
+        These contracts are not meant for production.
+        They are used to illustrate how to use the standard library and the tooling Concordium provides.
-        There is no claim that the logic of the contract is reasonable, or safe.
+        There is no claim that the logic of the contract is reasonable or safe.

 .. dropdown::  Should I use V0 or V1 smart contracts?